engineerica/engineerica-dev/script_user_manual.md

 IV.
 Running the Script

-1. Place the script.sh file and the OpenAPI files in the same directory
+1. Place the script.sh file and the OpenAPI file in the same directory
 2. Open a terminal and enter the following command to run the script:

    bash script.sh